derekfountain/pico-spi-pseudoram/README.md

 get a baudrate of half the frequency requested?
 There's a discussion [here](https://forums.raspberrypi.com/viewtopic.php?t=333214).

-That 31.2MHz clock was the best I could get on my breadboard setup.
-I wanted the full 84MHz the chip can do, but I think 31.2MHz is the limit for breadboard.
+That 31.2MHz clock was the best I could get.
+I wanted the full 84MHz the chip can do, but I think 31.2MHz is the limit.
 Also, check your write/read results as you increase the baudrate because if you set it too high you get garbage back from the chip.
 It all seems to work but actually it doesn't.

 ### Performance